Abzraja/sql-challenge/README.md

 ![Second Merge](EmployeeSQL/Images/second-merge.png)

-The final merged DataFrame contained all the fields necessary to created a plot of the Average Salary By Title.
+The final merged DataFrame contained all the fields necessary to create a plot of the Average Salary By Title.

 I had to use the .groupby function to group by Title.